Monday, May 13, 2013

 DETAILS: You do not need to be a professional - just have an interest in stamp collecting either U.S. or foreign postage stamps.
-The group is small and easy-going group that engages in talking about stamps, exchanges duplicate stamps or helping new club members to get started in the Hobby.
+The group is a small and easy-going group that engages in talking about stamps, exchanges duplicate stamps or helping new club members to get started in the hobby.
 There is no charge to join or belong.
-Come as you are able and get to recognize the excitement and the educational value of the hobby which is shared by thousands.
-For more retails, please contact Richard Foreman @ 843-884-4398 or firstname.lastname@example.org.
+For more details, please contact Richard Foreman at 884-4398 or email@example.com.

 What: East Cooper Habitat for Humanity House Party

 Where: The Cooper River Room at Mount Pleasant Memorial Waterfront Park, 71 Harry Hallman Boulevard

 Details: Included in the ticket price are cocktails and Hors d’oeuvres, silent and live Auctions.
 Guests will be welcomed to the house party by the internationally renowned Plantation Singers and will dance the night away to the vocal stylings of Fantastic Voyage.
 The cost is $75 per person or $125 per couple.
 Cocktail attire is required.
 Purchase tickets at East Cooper Habitat for Humanity, 1558 Ben Sawyer Boulevard, Suite A, Mount Pleasant, S.C.
 29464.